jakearchibald/jakearchibald.com/static-build/posts/2021/07/export-default-thing-vs-thing-as-default/index.md

 let { thing } = await import('./module.js');

 setTimeout(() => {
-  console.log(importedThing, module.thing, thing);
+  console.log(importedThing); // "changed"
+  console.log(module.thing); // "changed"
+  console.log(thing); // "initial"
 }, 1000);
 ```

-This logs `"changed", "changed", "initial"` because imports are live references.
-The destructured import works differently because destructuing assigns the current value to a new identifier rather than a live reference.
+Imports are live references, so they pick up the changes.
+The destructured import doesn't pick up the change because destructuing assigns the current value to a new identifier rather than a live reference.

 It's similar to how this works: